Best Trademark Docketing Software for Solo Attorneys

 Why Spreadsheets Are the Riskiest Option

-Many solo practitioners start with spreadsheets because they're free and familiar.
+Many solo attorneys start with spreadsheets because they're free and familiar.
 But spreadsheets are the highest-risk approach to trademark docketing:

 • Manual calculations: Every deadline must be hand-calculated.
 One arithmetic error and you miss a filing window.